 1. It doesn’t always work – many users report that jqs.exe comes back after restarting the computer.

-2. It only applies to the current logged on user, not all users of the computer.
+2. It only applies to the currently logged in user, not all users of the computer.

 3. The change is deleted the next time you update Java – so you would then have to repeat the process all over again…

-For these reasons we always recommend disabling the JQS Service as we outlined above to make sure it works – and stays disabled.
+For these reasons I always recommend disabling the Java Quick Starter Service as I outlined above – to make sure it works, and stays disabled.